Bea Benaderet: Personal life

 Benaderet and her first husband, actor Jim Bannon, met while employed at KHJ in Los Angeles.
 They married in August 1938 and had two children: Jack (1940–2017), and Maggie (b.
 1947).
 However, Bannon's heavy filming and touring schedule required for his portrayal of fictional cowboy hero Red Ryder took a toll on their marriage and she filed for divorce in September 1950.
-In 1958, Benaderet married Eugene Twombly, a sound-effects technician for movies and television who had worked on The Jack Benny Program, and they remained together until her death in 1968.
+In 1958, Benaderet married Eugene Twombly, a sound-effects technician eight years her junior for movies and television who had worked on The Jack Benny Program, and they remained together until her death in 1968.
+Twombly died four days later.
 Her son Jack became an actor, making his television debut in bit parts on Petticoat Junction (and working on the show as a dialogue coach), later appearing in Lou Grant.

 In 1961, Benaderet dressed in a Flintstones-inspired leopard-print costume to collect donations for City of Hope and March of Dimes and worked with Welcome Wagon in the San Fernando Valley.
 On February 5, 1964, she was named an honorary sheriff of Calabasas, California, with her daughter Maggie accepting a badge on her behalf that was presented by her Petticoat Junction co-star Edgar Buchanan in a public ceremony.